Vrushabh43/omr_auto_grading/README.md

 # OMR (Optical Mark Recognition) Grading System

+> **General Instruction:**
+> This repository provides a complete pipeline for automated OMR grading using Python.
+To get started, follow the installation steps, then use the provided scripts in the order described below.
+Each script has a specific role in the workflow.
+See the "Python Scripts Overview" section for details.

 This project implements an automated OMR (Optical Mark Recognition) system for grading answer sheets using ArUco markers for precise detection and alignment.

 ## Features